Can Astra Space Inc. (ASTR) Remain Competitive?

 ASTR’s Market Performance

-ASTR stocks went up by 23.85% for the week, with a monthly jump of 22.90% and a quarterly performance of -32.64%, while its annual performance rate touched -85.91%.
-The volatility ratio for the week stands at 15.01% while the volatility levels for the past 30 days are set at 9.32% for Astra Space Inc. The simple moving average for the period of the last 20 days is 12.00% for ASTR stocks with a simple moving average of -65.10% for the last 200 days.
+ASTR stocks went down by -24.28% for the week, with a monthly drop of -14.38% and a quarterly performance of -50.57%, while its annual performance rate touched -86.81%.
+The volatility ratio for the week stands at 10.23% while the volatility levels for the past 30 days are set at 9.43% for Astra Space Inc. The simple moving average for the period of the last 20 days is -8.87% for ASTR stocks with a simple moving average of -70.57% for the last 200 days.

 Analysts’ Opinion of ASTR